Public Flower Gardens: Twin Cities Parks With Beautiful Gardens to Explore

 path through public flower garden

 My five year old was a flower aficionado.
-She was always the first to tell me when a new flower has made an appearance in one of our gardens.
+She was always the first to tell me when a new flower had made an appearance in one of our gardens.
 We would go for a walk nearly daily to check out the flowers around our neighborhood.
-We staillhave favorite places (we named one “the butterfly house”), and we love when we find a new garden.
+We still have favorite places (we named one “the butterfly house”), and we love when we find a new garden.
 Our wish list carries an ever growing list of flowers we’ve found and love and want for our own garden.
 It makes sense then that we would love to visit parks with especially beautiful gardens when we plan our destinations.
 The following list is our growing collection of Public Flower Gardens where we can explore.

 Twin Cities Public Gardens